 NYPD officers are still looking for two other suspects, wanted for scrawling a series of swastikas on porches and garage doors in Brooklyn Heights last week:

-Today, local politicians rallied to condemn the attacks, gathering in solidarity at the African Burial Ground Monument, which was also defaced in a recent hate crime.
+Today, local politicians rallied to condemn the attacks, gathering in solidarity at the African Burial Ground Monument in Manhattan, which was also defaced in a recent hate crime.

-Speaking at the event, Councilmember Chaim Deutsch (D-48) said he is working on introducing two bills to the City Council.
+Speaking at the event, Councilmember Chaim Deutsch (D-48) said he is working on introducing two new bills to the City Council in response to the recent crimes.
 The first would mandate a Crime Prevention Unit for the NYPD’s Hate Crimes Task Force, which would work on community education about hate crimes.